raspberrypilearning/getting-started-web-dev/en/step_14.md

 + A CSS file contains a list of **rules**.

 + Each rule has a list of **properties** with values.
-For example `color: teal` sets the color property to the teal colour.
+For example `color: teal` sets the colour property to the teal colour.

 + Each rule has a **selector** which says which HTML elements to apply the rule to.
 This could be the name of an HTML element or `.classname` where 'classname' is the name of a class that can be applied to HTML elements to use the style.